 4. Those luxury items

-Sure, the watches, clothing, and cheaper items you own are covered by a basic homeowner insurance policy and will be reimbursed for in the event of loss.
+Sure, the watches, clothing, and cheaper items you own are covered by a basic homeowner insurance policy and will be reimbursed for in the event of a loss.
 But how about that Picasso painting, that pricey engagement ring, or your collection of Gucci leather jackets?
 These and other luxury items are extremely costly, meaning an insurance company is going to hike up your premium if you would like to have the added protection of insuring these items in your home.

-Your home could be a serious target for theft or burglaries, simply having these items in it; so of course your rates are going to go up because of that.
+Your home could be a serious target for theft or burglaries, simply having these items in it; so of course, your rates are going to go up because of that.
 In some instance, separate insurance riders are required for items of a certain value.
-Big ticket items will benefit from a rider policy coverage, as the full value of these items is accounted for and protected with your homeowners insurance rates.
+Big ticket items will benefit from a rider policy coverage, as the full value of these items is accounted for and protected with your homeowner’s insurance rates.

 5. Where you live (the neighborhood)

 Location, location, location.
-Yes we want the best when it comes to buying a home.
-But, just as compelling as it is as times, where we live can also mean a peril in terms of the rates you are going to pay when it comes to your insurance premiums as a homeowner.
+Yes, we want the best when it comes to buying a home.
+But, just as compelling as it is at times, where we live can also mean a peril in terms of the rates you are going to pay when it comes to your insurance premiums as a homeowner.
 If burglary claims have risen where you live in recent years, a rate increase might follow.
 This also goes for claims of fire, or other policy coverage protection.
 As an owner, simply because you live in those areas, you are going to pay the price for it, even if you never have to use your policy.
 This means even if you’ve never had an incident or filed a claim, the price of your premium can jump a great deal, just because of the area you live in.

 Get 10 FREE QUOTES from Top-Rated Insurance Companies

-Those mishaps in the area, might pose a greater risk for you as an owner in that area.
+Those mishaps in the area might pose a greater risk for you as an owner in that area.
 So this is one of the reasons which insurance companies give if you live in an area which is risky or has seen many claims in recent months and years.
 As an owner, you and your belongings are potentially at risk meaning you are going to pay a higher price to protect these items and your home.